From the voices of our incarcerated friends: Trust creates an environment for healing.

 Suddenly what we’re dealing with is very clear, meaningful, and (let’s be honest) difficult.
 The opportunity to examine our trust issues and how to build trust is the most practical strengthening of faith development.

-If there’s part of you holding back from your relationship with your team, I invite you to use this month as a reflection on where God might want to heal and strengthen your trust.
-As faith development.
-Risk and trust are key ingredients.
+If there’s part of you holding back from relationship, I invite you to use this month to reflect on where God might want to heal and strengthen your trust.

 Remember the first module, “The Lost Art of Letter Writing”?
 We suggested three keys to begin: Kinship, Curiosity, Consistency.
-For a deeper dive on trust this month, we will revisit those three, and add more: Covenant, Candor, Confidentiality, and Compassion.
-(Like those seven “kuh” sounds?
-Thought you would.)
+For a deeper dive on trust this month, we will revisit those three, and add a few more: Covenant, Candor, Confidentiality, and Compassion.

 KINSHIP

-Humans have an amazing ability to trust when we can identify with one another, even through one small detail.
-When we find something in common.
+Humans have an amazing ability to trust when we can identify with one another, even over one small detail.

-Ruben, a current One Parish One Prisoner participant, wrote to me last month about the guys he’s writing on his team.
-He described John so happily by saying, “We both got two daughters.”
-And about Scott: “We’re both from LA!
+Ruben, a One Parish One Prisoner participant, wrote to me last month about the guys he’s writing to on his team.
+He described John by saying, “We both got two daughters.”
+And Scott: “We’re both from LA!
 Turns out we were in the Long Beach area during the same years.
 We even chop it up about the Dodgers!”

-It seems that was enough for Ruben to dive in.
+That was enough for Ruben to dive in.
 Kinship so quickly.
 Scott is real to Ruben now, and every letter builds on that connection.
-Ruben tells me those letters now get around to the Catholic mystics a bit.
-Which trips him out.
-And a plumbing job for when he’s released.
+Ruben tells me their letters sometimes talk about the Catholic mystics a bit, which trips him out.
+They also discuss a plumbing job for when he’s released.

 Look for what you have in common.

-And kinship is also about not being above another person.
-That’s why we don’t use “mentor” language, and we avoid the tired helper/receiver role-playing.
-When your friend is struggling, kinship is about not trying to teach, or correct, but to lean in: “Me too.”
+Kinship is also about not being above another person.
+That’s why we don’t use “mentor” language, and avoid the tired helper/receiver role-playing.
+When your friend is struggling, kinship is about not trying to teach or correct, but to lean in: “Me too.”
 Seek common ground.

 Ruben keeps teaching me about kinship.
-Listen to his Master Class:
+Listen to this Master Class approach:

-“I’m a Narcotics Anonymous counselor in here.
-I’ve learned to tell guys who I can see are stuck: ‘The only way out of it is through it.
+“As a Narcotics Anonymous counselor in here, I’ve learned to tell guys who I can see are stuck: ‘The only way out of it is through it.
 So let’s get through it together.
-What’s going on?'”
+What’s going on?’”

 Let’s get through it together.